Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 * Are there any sales trends or patterns in terms of customer/buyer's age?
 If so, what does this mean for the retail company?
 * What product category has the highest quantity sold?
 Additional: What are the top three highest quantity sold product categories?
 * What is the percentage of males and females?
 How different are each gender in preference for products?

+## Data Collection
+The dataset used in this project was downloaded from Kaggle

 ## Data Cleaning
 To make sure that the data is accurate, and therefore, reliable.
 I cleaned the data using Google Sheets by: